Masters Degree Programs

 HED 395 Risk and Resilience in Children and Adolescents

 Students selecting the Physical Activity and Health Promotion Specialization must take 3 of the following electives:

 KIN 395 Cognition and exercise across the lifespan

-HED 395 Public Health Practice for Physical activity
+HED 395 Physical Activity and Public Health Practice